rayhanayasmin/the_infinite_in_finite_time/README.md

-A collection of proofs mechanised in Isabelle formalising answer-indexed families for linear-time temporal logic (LTL) and LTL3 semantics.
+A collection of proofs mechanised in Isabelle formalising results regarding monitorability of linear-time temporal properties on partial traces.